Zilliqa/staking-contract/scripts/Java/README.md

 # Java sample code for SSN operators
-This repository contains some samples illustrated how third parties or organizations integrate with Zilliqa staking contract as SSN operators.
+This repository contains some sample codes, illustrating how third parties or organizations integrate with Zilliqa staking contract as SSN operators.

 ## SSNOperator.java
 [SSNOperator.java](./src/main/java/com/zilliqa/staking/SSNOperator.java) cointain the sample codes for SSN operators to interact with the SSN smart contract.